rose-collectionservices/documentation-policy-and-guidelines/02-Revising Documentation Using GitHub.md

 Once you have a GitHub account, an administrator for the Rose-CollectionServices account must add you as a collaborator to each Rose-CollectionServices repository that you wish to edit.
 Once added, you will receive an email inviting you to collaborate on the relevant repository.
 Accept this invitation and you are ready to begin editing.

+**NOTE:** Collection Services' documentation pages are encoded using Markdown.
+A Markdown cheat sheet is available [here](03-Markdown%20Cheat%20Sheet.md).

 Now that you a ready to begin editing, what is it that you wish to do?

 * [I need to make a very minor change (e.g., correct a typo, make a minor stylistic change, etc)](#I-need-to-make-a-very-minor-change-eg-correct-a-typo-make-a-minor-stylistic-change-etc)